Credit counselling and debt settlement services

 The agreement must have information about all the debts covered in the agreement.
 For example, it must include each creditor’s name, the total amount you owe each creditor, and the interest rate each creditor is charging you.

-Finally, the agreement must say whether they will offer your creditors an instalment plan or a single payment plan.
+The agreement must say whether they will offer your creditors an instalment plan or a single payment plan.
+And when they will make payments to your creditors, or a one-time payment.

 Make sure you understand your agreement before you sign it.
-It is also a good idea to talk to your creditors to make sure they accept your repayment plan.
+It’s a good idea to talk to your creditors to make sure they accept your repayment plan.

 What if I change my mind after entering a debt settlement agreement?